 A big new addition to multiplayer mode is Headquarters which will allow players to be social and interact with one another.
 Comparisons are being drawn to Destiny's Tower or hubs in World of Warcraft for a better idea of how this is intended to work.

 It makes sense that in an area where players are able to interact and show off their items the camera would enter third person mode.

 As well as the traditional online multiplayer, Call of Duty WW2 will introduce a new multiplayer mode with a story called War.

 This mode will take the form of "a series of objective-driven conflicts" which will focus on Axis versus Ally team-based gameplay.

-The cast includes some big names including David Tennant, Katheryn Winnick, Elodie Yung and Udo Kier.
-In terms of story, the new mode will be focussed around attempting to recover a number of works of art from a Bavarian village, with some outrageously zombie-filled results.
+The cast for this mode includes some big names including David Tennant, Katheryn Winnick, Elodie Yung and Udo Kier.

 You can check out the reveal trailer for the Zombie's mode below.